Medium level (200 litres/person/day) - Cambooya, Cecil Plains, Clifton, Greenmount, Hodson Vale, Pittsworth, Vale View &

 The Toowoomba Biennial Emerging Artists Award Exhibition will occur again in 2020.
 To keep up to date with future biennial awards, join the Toowoomba Biennial Emerging Artists Award email register.
 Entry conditions and details for future awards will be emailed to those on the register.

-Image: Installation detail / 2016 Toowoomba Biennial Emerging Artists Award
+Image (top): Installation view / 2016 Toowoomba Biennial Emerging Artist Award and Exhibition, September 2016

 Contemporary Wearables Biennial Jewellery Award and Exhibition recognises and promotes innovation in design and use of materials in the creation of contemporary jewellery and adornment.

 The award was established in 1989 by Toowoomba Regional Art Gallery with the help of the Toowoomba Gallery Society Inc. The award exhibition is curated by Toowoomba Regional Art Gallery which is owned and managed by Toowoomba Regional Council.
 The award is open to prominent and emerging jewellers from Australia and New Zealand.
 Award prize money was sponsored by the Toowoomba Gallery Society Inc. up until 2017, while works are acquired for Toowoomba Regional Art Gallery's Toowoomba City Collection.

 Contemporary Wearables '17